Work Experience and Volunteering at the zoo

-We are a very popular choice for work experience and unfortunately we do have to turn a lot of students down.
+Our zoo is a very popular choice for work experience and unfortunately we do have to turn a lot of applicants down.
 The work is very physical and we expect students to be able to work independently.
-We can only offer placements after a successful interview.
+We can only offer a zoo placement after a successful interview.
 Please understand that not all candidates are suitable.

 We accept volunteers over the age of 18 to assist us in our Animal Park.
 Our volunteers are our Zoo Keeper Assistants and must commit to a minimum of one full day a fortnight (ideally one day a week, more than this is great).
 We are looking for dedicated, long term volunteers who are keen to learn new information and skills.
 It is a very busy, hands on role which can include the following duties:

-General animal husbandry: cleaning enclosures (with and without animals in them), giving fresh water, changing beds, disinfecting enclosures and objects in them, preparing feeds and sometimes assisting with feeding and enrichment, helping with fruit and vegetable deliveries.
+- General animal husbandry: Cleaning animal enclosures (with and without animals in them), giving fresh water, changing beds, disinfecting enclosures and objects in them, preparing feeds and sometimes assisting with feeding and enrichment, helping with fruit and vegetable deliveries.

 If you are interested you will need to attend an interview, we have 15 minute slots between 4-5pm available on a few weekdays each week.
-We are fully booked until early June.
 Please suggest several suitable dates and times you would be able to attend.
-Please note not everyone we interview is suitable and we unfortunately have to turn people down due to high demand.
-After the interview you may be invited for a trial day, only after a successful trial day will we be able to welcome you to our team of volunteers.
+After the interview you may be invited for a trial day, only after a successful trial day will we be able to welcome you to our team of volunteers at Paradise Wildlife Park.

 We aim to support local schools and colleges and welcome applications from them which will be allocated on a first come first served basis.
 Places at Paradise are extremely popular and students are advised to approach their teachers promptly to secure a place.We welcome students with an interest in the natural world to spend their work experience at Paradise Wildlife Park.